 Ordinary Sequence

 User sends a search request to the MSR specifying that this is a local search only, including its route path and other criteria.
-A callback URL must not be provided, as this identifies that the search is a local search only.

 The consumer's MSR searches its internal database and responds directly to the consumer with a list of the currently registered services that meet the provided criteria.
 A transaction ID is provided in the response to facilitate audit logging, but the end user must not expect any further responses.